top of page

 • 8 min read

-If you have lower back issues, yoga can be incredibly effective for managing and relieving pain, increasing flexibility and strengthening the muscles that support the spine and the back.
+If you have lower back issues, yoga can be incredibly effective for managing and relieving pain, preventing the worsening of chronic low back pain, increasing flexibility, mobility and strengthening the muscles that support the spine and back.
 However, it's essential to approach yoga with caution and focus on poses that promote healing, rather than aggravating the pain.

 • If your lower back issues are chronic or severe, it is always best to consult with a healthcare professional or physical therapist before starting a yoga practice.